tobyweston/blog/source/_posts/2015-08-28-pair-tests-dont-work.md

 When you ask a candidate to solve a problem, however trivial you might think it is, you're basically asking for them to come up with a solution in thrirty seconds.
 That's not how I work in my day job.

 I'll chew over a problem, try one or two things, roll back, have another go.
 I think about what I'm trying to do and that might take me a mintue.
 I don't hack the first thing that comes into my head.
 As an example, I did a pair test at ITV recently.
 They asked me to solve the [Shopping Basket Problem]().
 I floundered when I put was on the spot but had another go later.
-At home, I spent an hour or so and came up with something I was really pleased with, including an elegant way to mixin offers to shoppinh items;
+At home, I spent an hour or so and came up with something I was really pleased with, including an elegant way to [mixin]() offers to shopping items;

     case object Banana extends Fruit(51) with ThreeForTwo case object Apple extends Fruit(12) with TwoForOne